Quintoneee/ticket-lifecycle/README.md

 <p>
 <img src="https://i.imgur.com/Iqa7ZA9.png" height="40%" width="40%" alt="Assignment and Communication"/>
 </p>
   The second step is Assignment and Communication.
-As we can see above the problem that is occuring is a mobile/online banking issue.
-This will be assigned to a certain department and a SLA will be set as well as the severity/time for this ticket.
+As we can see above, the problem is a mobile/online banking issue.
+This will be assigned to a certain department, and an SLA will be set as well as the severity/time for this ticket.
 </p>
 <p>
   <img src="https://i.imgur.com/AuRB9nZ.jpeg" height="40%" width="40%" alt="Assignment and Communication"/>